Loading...

 • Description of the risk: Concluding bank loans and hedging instruments with financial institutions entails a counterparty risk for the company if these financial institutions fail.

-• Potential impact: Termination of existing credit lines, which must then be refinanced with another bank/financier, which involves restructuring costs and the risk of higher interest costs for the new credits.
+• Potential impact: Termination of existing credit lines, which must then be refinanced with another bank/financial institution, which involves restructuring costs and the risk of higher interest costs for the new credits.

 • Limiting factors and control: This risk is limited by spreading the sources of financing across different instruments and counterparties.